EternityForest/EmberOS/README.md

 You will find the postprocessed file in the workspace.
 You will then need to rename it to whatever you want, and you should be ready to flash!

+## Building the Micro Edition

+sudo ./build_dist micro_variant
+Use the micro variant postprocess script.

 ### The Bindings Manager